 We keep our groups small and intimate to provide a warm, welcoming setting for artists of all levels.
 There will also be time to relax and explore the lighthouse grounds, cozy up with a good book, or hang out making fun memories with new friends.
 There will be plenty of delicious home cooked meals and snacks, tea, coffee, etc. And we will put out the "wine jar" and enjoy some of our local Mendocino, Sonoma, and Napa wines.

 Six nights double occupancy accommodations in the lighthouse keepers cottages, most meals (except two meals out to local restaurants),ground transportation from Santa Rosa CA, most art supplies, art instruction in various media and subjects, lighthouse and museum unlimited visits, professional guided wildflower hike, mini-safari to the B Bryan Preserve, and more!

-We are providing ground transportation from Santa Rosa CA. We will caravan up the coast by car from Santa Rosa, leaving at 12:30pm May 30.
+We are providing ground transportation from Santa Rosa CA. We will caravan up the coast by car from Santa Rosa.